culture

 - Make lunch your main meal and take your time

-- Plan for a merienda around 5-6pm
+- Plan for a merienda around 5 to 6pm

 - Don't arrive at restaurants before 1:30pm for lunch or 8:30pm for dinner